Purpose & Scope

 Disability harassment occurs when someone is harassed based on their disability or the disability of someone that they know, such as a family member or friend.
 This includes past disabilities, possible future disabilities, or assumed disabilities.

-Disability harassment includes a support worker making rude, abusive or insulting comments about the disability of a client which may insult or humiliate that person.
+For example, a Support Worker making rude, abusive or insulting comments about the disability of a Client which may insult or humiliate that person.

 2. Sexual Harassment